teampears/studious-adventure/Report/report-draft.md

 # Business need
+The Regina Food Bank is the oldest food bank in Canada.
+The user base of the organization comes from all over the city and ranges from those who request services only once or twice to those who require services on an ongoing basis.
+The current system for an individual or family to request service is to phone in to a centralized call center and have a team member set up an appointment in our booking software.

+Food insecurity alone is a daunting issue to tackle, while the Food Bank provides support to those in need additional barriers only hinder an individuals capacity to change their situation.
+As John put it, the goal of the Food Bank is to solve food insecurity, not to provide security and part of that solution is reducing the number and size of the barriers that folks suffering from food insecurity face.

 The ongoing effects of the pandemic have created an increased need for support in our community, this is coupled with inflation that is particularly acute in its impact on non-discretionary items, food, rent, etc. have created demand growth that is leveling up.
 While the food bank has the logistic capacity to meet the need on the supply end the surge in demand has in many cases overwhelmed the organization’s capacity to book orders.
 Hight wait times and increasing call drops are presenting an increasing barrier to service.
 The opportunity here is to design, prototype, and (likely later) explore the development of a solution that allows clients to book hamper 24/7.
 Thus, eliminating barriers to access and potentially freeing up time to grow the overall impact of the Food Bank on the lives of people facing food insecurity.